Shreveport mayoral candidate reconsidering participation in candidate forum - NewsBreak

 Related

-SHREVEPORT, La.
-(KMSS/KTAL) – Eight of the 10 candidates running for Shreveport mayor on Sunday participated in a mayoral forum sponsored by P.A.C.E.
-(People Acting for Change and Equality), a local organization dedicated to serving the LGBTQ community.
-Only Darryl Ware and state Sen. Greg Tarver were absent at...

-Melvin Slack says he’ll remain in mayoral race for now despite reports otherwise

-SHREVEPORT, La.
-(KSLA) - The campaign manager for one of Shreveport’s mayoral candidates has resigned.
+SHREVEPORT, La - The campaign manager for one of Shreveport’s mayoral candidates has resigned.
 The candidate in question also says he still intends to run for office despite reports to the contrary.
-Melvin Slack Jr. told KSLA Tuesday morning (Aug.
-23) that he will still be running for...
+Melvin Slack Jr. stated that he will still be running for mayor in November, despite multiple reports...

 Arklatex Politics: Shreveport Mayoral Forum